Alternative Groundwater Sustainability Plan (AGSP) and Updates

 Grant Funded Updates

 Our Alternative GSP received a half-million-dollar grant to help us update the plan, and specifically, expand our knowledge of the fringe and upland basins – the unincorporated areas, hills, and recharge areas on the outlying areas of the basin and how they relate to the main basin.
-This planned update, due January 1, 2022, is an important part of our groundwater management process and applying for state grants is an example of our strategies to leverage available resources for responsible fiscal management.
+This update was an important part of our groundwater management process and applying for state grants is an example of our strategies to leverage available resources for responsible fiscal management.

 2020 – In June, Zone 7 staff presented a summary of the grant project at a public Zone 7 Board meeting (see AGSP Agenda and AGSP Presentation).
 During that meeting, the Board also authorized a contract (see AGSP Contract Approval) with a consultant to assist staff on some portions of the project.
 On September 3, 2020, staff mailed a Stakeholder Letter to various stakeholders.